 A student who fails his/her End of Semester Examination(s), or who fails to present, will be automatically entered for the Autumn Supplemental Examination, unless debarred by the Examination Board.
 A student who is not so debarred must inform the Student Records and Examinations Office, in writing, before the end of July if he/she does do not intend sitting the Supplemental Examination.
-Where a student fails to inform the Student Records and Examinations Office of his/her intention not to sit the Supplemental Examination, a judgement of "Absent" is recorded for module(s).
+Where a student fails to inform the Student Records and Examination not to sit the Supplemental Examination, a judgement of "Absent" is recorded for module(s).
 "Absent" is counted as an attempt at an examination.